 Our Team

 We are inspired by the strides young, talented community members make during their experience at The Homeschool Music Academy of Gloucester.
-We enjoy being a part of their future success, even beyond the musical arts sphere.
-In addition, we look forward to nurturing well-rounded individuals who can make a positive impact on their communities.
+We enjoy being a part of their future success, even beyond the music and arts sphere.
+In addition, we look forward to nurturing well-rounded individuals who can make a positive impact in their communities.
 Not only will these fantastic kids obtain artistic achievements, but also personal growth and the development of life skills that will benefit these students throughout their lives.
-We will always strive to instill good character, hard work and dedication into all our young academy members.
+We will always strive to instill good character, hard work, and dedication into all of our young academy members.

 Misti Minott